Written by Craig Fearn

 15. Call to Action: Is the Next Step Clear?

-For broader guidance beyond individual pages, explore our complete SEO fundamentals guide or learn about free tools to audit your site.
+Monitor your results in Google Search Console for 8 to 12 weeks.
+Then move on to off-page SEO—building backlinks and citations.
+For broader guidance beyond individual pages, explore our SEO fundamentals guide or learn about free tools to audit your site.

 Craig Fearn